- Introduction to Oil and Gas

 Petrol station closures and cutbacks in storage capacity have made Britain more vulnerable to oil supply disruptions

 Entry of the supermarkets in the industry is another reason for the closures and cutbacks in the storage capacities.
 The market is segmented into commercial and retail sectors.
-The commercial market includes industrial, transport and agriculture customers.
-It also includes power generators, independent fuel distributors, government agencies, public services etc (Oil and gas industry UK, 2014).
+The commercial market includes industrial, transport, and agriculture customers.
+It also includes power generators, independent fuel distributors, government agencies, public services, etc (Oil and gas industry UK, 2014).
 On the other side retail market consists of fuels mainly sold from the filling stations.
 The supermarkets have captured 43.9% of the total retail fuels market.
-The petrol retailing has become high volume and low margin business.
+The petrol retailing has become high volume and low-margin business.
 There is increased competition specifically from the supermarkets and this has squeezed the margins.

-Demise of independent retailers is another reason for the above mentioned issues.
+The demise of independent retailers is another reason for the above-mentioned issues.
 It has decreased the supply of fuel at the petrol stations.
 The petrol has not been supplied in the quantity in which it is needed to be supplied (Oil and Gas Sector, 2013).
 It was believed that competition in the market was not working because the big supermarkets controlled the market with their purchasing power.
 As per the industry reports, the retail sectors had more than enough stocks to fulfil the fuel supply before the adoption of contingency plans.
 However the reports from the Petrol Retailers Association disclosed that industry was running with very low level of fuel reserves (Orjiako, 2013).

 Due to supermarket interference and rundown in company owned and independent outlets, the total number of petrol sites has slumped to 8700 in 2011 from 37500 in 1970.
 However the rate of closures has slowed in the past six years but the storage capacity decreased by 15pv-20pc during the period of 2001 and 2011.
 Tesco, Asda, Sainsbury and other retailers control around 40pc of the £47bn-a-year petrol and diesel market from just 15pc of sites (Sarwar, 2007).
 It has been estimated that these closures could reduce the stocks to less than six to eight days cover.
 It is expected that firms are hesitant to increase capacity because it would be expensive.
 The independent operators can get little relief due to increasing competition from the supermarkets.
 The new types of contracts offered by suppliers can reduce the margins and can increase the wholesale prices also (Tordo, 2010).
 About 50 supermarket sites have been identified as the potential sites for the petrol forecourts.